<< $ A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 $env:ComputerName

-computers, run same script on many at once – see sessions, PowerShell script across several computers using
+computers, run same script on many at once – see sessions, PowerShell script across several computers using, $using scope modifier

 concatenate – +